Official Trailer

 Production Notes

-Shot over 20 days at Skavsta Airport and in the remote forests of northern Dalarna, the production embraced a minimalist approach—natural light, real locations, and a single lead performance to preserve authenticity.
-Every element was designed to draw the audience into Emma’s isolation and struggle.
+Shot over twenty days at Skavsta Airport and in the remote forests of northern Dalarna, the production embraced a minimalist approach — natural light, real locations, and a single lead performance to preserve authenticity.
+All wilderness sequences were filmed in untouched natural areas, some among the region’s last remaining old-growth forests.
+Every scene was designed to draw the viewer into Emma’s isolation and struggle while capturing the raw, unfiltered beauty of Sweden’s landscape.

 Magdalena Sverlander